-When you receive 502 Bad Gateway error in your browser, it means that the server which is acting as a gateway to facilitate to take your request to the server and bring response back has received an invalid or no response at all.
-So either the connection is broken, or there is an issue on the server side which returns an invalid response.
+When you receive 502 Bad Gateway error in your browser, it means that the server which is acting as a gateway to facilitate taking your request to the server and bring a response back has received an invalid or no response at all.
+So either the connection is broken, or there is an issue on the server side that returns an invalid response.
 Although this is a server-level error, there are a few things you could try at your end and see if it helps, if simply pressing Ctrl+F5 does not help.

 This error can show up on any website.
 I am sure you have seen site hosted on Cloudflare, Twitter Overcapacity error, Bad Gateway NGINX, and even when Windows Update fails due to 502 error, it displays WU_E_PT_HTTP_STATUS_BAD_GATEWAY message.